SeyedHamidreza/GOOD_descriptor/README.md

 The performance of the proposed object descriptor is compared with the main state-of-the-art descriptors.
 Experimental results show that the overall classification performance obtained with GOOD is comparable to the best performances obtained with the state-of-the-art descriptors.
 Concerning memory and computation time, GOOD clearly outperforms the other descriptors.
 Therefore, GOOD is especially suited for real-time applications.
 The current implementation of GOOD descriptor supports several functionalities for 3D object recognition and Object Manipulation.

-In the current distribution you can find:
-- an implementation of the GOOD descriptor (good.h and good.cpp)
-- a test that demonstrates (test_GOOD_descriptor.cpp) how to use it on a test object

 ## CITING
 This is an implementation of the GOOD descriptor, which has been presented in the following papers.